misken/aap/_build/html/_sources/setup_analytics_machine.rst.txt

 * `Download aap.yml <https://drive.google.com/file/d/1HrE6_9ZhK3xqpGS0Z_QDAoBraMbntCA8/view?usp=drive_link>`_

-After downloading it, put it somewhere convenient in your filesystem and open up an Anaconda Prompt (I demo opening an Anaconda command prompt in the `Installing and Getting Started with Anaconda Python screencast <FIXME>`_).
+After downloading it, put it somewhere convenient (or leave it in Downloads) in your filesystem and open up an Anaconda Prompt (I demo opening an Anaconda command prompt in the `Installing and Getting Started with Anaconda Python screencast <FIXME>`_).
 You should see ``(base)`` to the left of the prompt.
 This indicates that you are in the base Anaconda environment.
 In general, we don't want to work in the base environment.
 We want to work in a virtual environment of our own creation so that if we mess things up we don't end up having to reinstall Anaconda Python.
 Change directories in the Anaconda command prompt to where ever you put the ``aap.yml`` file.
 If you're in this class I'm sure you know how to do a ``cd`` (yes, same in Windows as it is in Linux).

 Let's look at the ``aap.yml`` file.
 It's pretty self-explanatory (other than maybe ``channels``).
 See the `Creating an environment file manually <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually>`_ for details on YAML environment files for conda.
 The ``channels`` section is telling conda where to look to find software to install.
 The order matters.
 In ``aap``, conda will first look in the default Anaconda software channel and if not found, will look in a channel called ``conda-forge``.
 You can think of it as the CRAN for user contributed packages for the Anaconda world.
 We'll learn more about dependency management throughout the course.
 After we create our new ``aap`` environment, we'll have all of the packages installed that are in our ``dependencies`` section (and a whole lot more since these packages have their own dependencies).